 Normally, blood flows from the body into the right atrium, then through the tricuspid valve to the right ventricle and on to the lungs.
 If the tricuspid valve does not open, the blood cannot flow from the right atrium to the right ventricle.
-Blood ultimately cannot enter the lungs, where it must go to pick up oxygen (become oxygenated).
+Because of the problem with the tricuspid valve, blood ultimately cannot enter the lungs, where it must go to pick up oxygen (becomes oxygenated).

 Bluish color to the skin

 - Poor growth

 - Shortness of breath

 This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined shortly after birth.
 Bluish skin is present from birth.
 A heart murmur is often present at birth and may increase in loudness over several months.

 - Cardiac catheterization

 Once the diagnosis is made, the baby will often be admitted to the neonatal intensive care unit (NICU).
 A medicine called prostaglandin E1 may be used to keep the ductus arteriosis open so that blood can circulate to the lungs.

 The condition always requires surgery.
 If the heart is unable to pump enough blood out to the lungs and rest of the body, the first surgery usually occurs within the first few days of life.
 In this procedure, an artificial shunt is inserted to keep blood flowing to the lungs.
 In some cases, this first surgery is not needed.

 Afterward, the baby usually goes home.
 The child will need to take one or more daily medicines and be closely followed by a pediatric cardiologist, who will decide when the second stage of surgery should be done.